aneagoie/smart-brain-boost-api/README.md

-# SmartBrain-api - v2
+# SmartBrain-api - v3
-Final project for Udemy course
+Final project for Udemy course - Advanced

 1. Clone this repo
 2. Run `npm install`
 3. Run `npm start`
 4. You must add your own API key in the `controllers/image.js` file to connect to Clarifai API.
+5. You will need a redis server and a postgreSQL server running on your machine for this to work.

 You can grab Clarifai API key [here](https://www.clarifai.com/)